MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/at.md

 ---
 title: at
-description: "Windows Commands topic for **at** - Schedules commands and programs to run on a computer at a specified time and date." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **at** - Schedules commands and programs to run on a computer at a specified time and date. ms.custom: na ms.prod: windows-server ms.reviewer: na